 Washington Monthly has named Willamette University as the 25th most affordable liberal arts school in the nation in 2013.
 Willamette scored the highest among liberal arts colleges in Oregon for getting the “best bang for your buck.”
 According to the magazine, the listing measures “colleges in America that do the best job of helping non-wealthy students gain marketable degrees at affordable prices.”

-U.S. News & World Report listed Willamette University as the highest ranked liberal arts college in Oregon and among the top nationally in “Best Colleges 2014.”
+U.S. News & World Report listed Willamette University as the highest ranked liberal arts college in Oregon and among the top nationally in 2015's “Best Colleges.”
 The magazine’s ranking formula takes account of factors such as SAT scores, student/faculty ratio, peer reputation and alumni giving.

 U.S. News also named Willamette among the top 11 up-and-coming National Liberal Arts Colleges in 2011 for making the most promising and innovative changes in academics, faculty and student life.

 Willamette is featured in the 2015 Fiske Guide to Colleges, which highlights the country's best and most interesting colleges and universities.
 Willamette's professors get "high marks for being amazing, engaging and supportive."